CJ Perry: Personal life

 Perry once dated actor and former American football player Isaiah Mustafa.
 She married Bulgarian professional wrestler Miroslav Barnyashev (better known by his ring names "Rusev" and "Miro") on July 29, 2016.
 They separated in winter 2023.
 In March 2025, TMZ reported that the couple had reconciled.

-In December 2023, Perry was hospitalized with an unknown infection resulting from a splinter that started in her left finger and travelled up her arm; she was released from the hospital later that month after undergoing surgery.
-In November 13, 2025, Perry announced that she is expecting their first child, due to IVF.
+In December 2023, Perry was hospitalized with an unknown infection resulting from a splinter that started in her left finger and traveled up her arm; she was released from the hospital later that month after undergoing surgery.

+On November 13, 2025, Perry announced that she and Miro are trying for their first child via IVF.